joao-henriques-dev/joao-henriques-dev/README.md

 - **Naval Battle Game (Python + Pygame):**
   A fun twist on the classic battleship game, built to sharpen my Python and game development skills.

-- **Static Website (HTML + Bootstrap):**
+- **Static Website for a Botanic Congress (HTML + Bootstrap):**
-  Designed and built during high school to showcase my grasp of web technologies and responsive design.
+  Designed and built during 10th grade to contribute to the first Botanic Congress my school was hosting.

 ---